alan-turing-institute/environmental-ds-book/book/welcome.md

 We target to make sense of:

-* environmental sensors and challenges
+* environmental systems
-* free-of-charge data for monitoring our Planet earth
+* environmental data and sensors
+* innovative research in Environmental Data Science
 * open-source tools for Environmental Data Science
-* innovative research extracting information from environmental sensors to tackle environmental challenges

 We hope you find the content in the resource helpful.